giriaryan694-a11y/rag-sec/docs/rag_vulnerabilities.md

 ---

-# 1. Document-Level Prompt Injection
+## 1. Document‑Level Prompt Injection

 **Definition:** Hidden instructions in documents that can manipulate the behavior of the LLM.